GODFREY OSWALD, BSc, MSc

 My first published book titled Tip and Tricks for Website Managers,

-was in fact a collaboration I did with a group of U.K. librarians at EARL, (an early organisation that hosted and managed public library websites
+was in fact a ghostwriting project, as part of a collaboration I did with a group of U.K. librarians at EARL, (an early organisation that hosted and managed public library websites

 back in the late 1990s and middle 2000s), to write a reference book for librarians thinking of hosting websites for their libraries.